Hannahllmm/8-Week-SQL-Challenge/Case Study #2: Pizza Runner/Solution.md

 ## A. Pizza Metrics
 ### How many pizzas were ordered?
+This is a simple question with a simple answer.
+We can just take a count of all the rows in the pizza_orders table.

 ### How many unique customer orders were made?
 ### How many successful orders were delivered by each runner?
 ### How many of each type of pizza was delivered?